kesslerj/spring-boot-properties-metadata-lombok-bug/README.md

 }
 ```

-Property `test.lombok.should-not-appear` is contained in the metadata.
+Property `test.lombok.should-not-appear` is contained in the metadata, but it should not.

 Behaviour in spring-boot-configuration-processor: `ConfigurationMetadataAnnotationProcessor` only checks if lomboks `@Getter` or `@Setter` are used, not if any attributes were set.